Bones, ashes at Liberia crematorium a reminder of Ebola trauma

 "It is going to linger in the minds of people that your loved one died and you could not see the body," she said.

 The government is discussing compensation with the community.
-The toll has been heaviest on 28 men who volunteered at the crematorium and say they have been ostracized by residents.
+The toll has been heaviest on 28 men who volunteered at the crematorium and say they have been ostracised by residents.